ewe2/ewe2.ninja/content/stuff/music/revolution.md

 As time passes, more memoirs are written.
 Probably the most important is Geoff Emerick's *Here, There and Everywhere* (2006).
 Of course he adds his own interpretations, but it's no less valuable in light of some of MacDonald's pronouncements.
+The principal traps of projecting a hindsight view onto moments of history combined with parasocial (in MacDonald's case) assumptions of personal interactions combine into some very unfortunate and damaging conclusions.

 ### You tell me it's the institution